clementweuve/video-hosting-website/README.md

 # video-hosting-website
 ## Presentation
 This project allows you to host a video host website yourself.
-Inspired by YouTube, it includes many features:
+It includes many features:
 + Account system
 + video upload system
 + subscription system